SmellySalami/test/# test.md

 Aboriginal peoples

-- Indian/ First Nations (65%): Non Inuit/ Métis.
+- Indian/ First Nations (65%): Non Inuit/ Metis.
 1/2 in reserve.
 - Inuit (4%): Mostly in the Arctic.
 Means "the people"
-- Métis (30%): mixed Aboriginal and Europeans
+- Metis (30%): mixed Aboriginal and Europeans.
+Mostly lives in the Prairies

 ## English and French